pooja-par/Yoga-Website/README.md

-## Yoga-Website
+## Yoga-Website Overview

-"This website serves as a platform for users to explore and find relevant yoga sessions.
+This website serves as a platform for users to explore and find relevant yoga sessions.
 It offers an opportunity for individuals to embark on a journey towards inner peace, strength, and overall well-being through the timeless practice of yoga.
-Our dedicated team of experienced instructors is here to provide guidance on this transformative path, nurturing not only the body but also the mind and spirit of our users."
+Our dedicated team of experienced instructors is here to provide guidance on this transformative path, nurturing not only the body but also the mind and spirit of our users.

 ![Responsice Mockup Desktop](https://github.com/pooja-par/Yoga-Website/blob/main/assets/images/bigscreen.png)
 ![Responsice Mockup Mobile](https://github.com/pooja-par/Yoga-Website/blob/main/assets/images/mobile_screening.png)

+Author of the code: Pooja Parmar

 ## Site Goal